CAG Education Research Grant

 The awardee will be expected to report their progress to the CAG Education Affairs and to present a summary of their research at the annual meeting of the CAG, Canadian Digestive Disease Week (CDDW).

-Applications must be submitted to the CAG National Office using the electronic application.
+Please fill out the online application form.
 The deadline for applications to be submitted to the CAG National Office is September 15th.
 Applications will be reviewed by a subcommittee of the CAG Education Affairs and applicants will be informed of the results no later than December 15th.